H’seven

 What her boss is experiencing in the generously appointed rear cabin she can only imagine, but at least if he blows beets all over the upholstery, he won’t blame her for doing as she was told.
 That’s really all that matters.
 And hope to St. Elvis he was strapped in at least.

-With only modest maneuvering altitude to spare, by her reconning, onboard alarm systems clamoring, Charli bangs the repellor array full on-line and the dive bottoms out a mere four hundred meters above the desert floor—tight, but adequate—and she has found her mark within a kilometer.
-Not a hole in one; more like a long tee shot rolling out inches from the cup.
+With only modest maneuvering altitude to spare, by her reconning, onboard alarm systems clamoring, Charli bangs the repellor array full on and the dive bottoms out a mere four hundred meters above the desert floor—tight, but adequate—and she has found her mark within a kilometer.
+Not a hole in one; more like a long tee shot rolling out a tap from the cup.

 She keys the ID protocol and the pre-established routine to align and deposit the craft in the first available berth initializes.